 - Pack a powerful array of free radical-fighting antioxidants

-- Contain phytochemicals which promote healthy cell reproduction and provide greater protection than individual nutrients
+- Contain phytochemicals which support healthy cell reproduction

-- Are natural sources of vitamins and minerals
+- Provide potent sources of vitamins and minerals

 In addition to eating raw vegetables, there's an even better way I believe you can take advantage of their nutrient value...

-Another challenge you face as you age is your body becomes less efficient and effective in absorbing important vitamins and minerals.
+Another challenge you face as time marches on is your body becomes less efficient and effective in absorbing important vitamins and minerals.
 So, despite a healthy diet rich in fresh organic vegetables, you may still come up short in certain nutrients.